Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs_events/create_project_netcore.md

 ## Create the project

-There are several ways to get your Stacks project, or to get parts of it.
+There are several ways to get your Stacks project, or to get parts of it as well as a couple of configuration options.

 <br />